 Jeff Sessions got it right on immigrants and the Bible

-Sen. Jeff Sessions, R-Ala., is sworn in to testify at a Senate Judiciary Committee confirmation hearing to become U.S. attorney general on Capitol Hill in Washington, D.C., on Jan.
+Sen. Jeff Sessions is sworn in to testify at a Senate Judiciary Committee confirmation hearing to become U.S. attorney general on Capitol Hill in Washington, D.C., on Jan.
 10, 2017.
-Photo courtesy of Reuters/Kevin Lamarque *Editors: This photo may only be republished with RNS-HOFFMEIER-OPED, originally published on Jan.
-10, 2017.
+Photo courtesy of Reuters/Kevin Lamarque The immigration debate has witnessed a parade of cases of selectively appealing to Scripture to support open borders and amnesty for immigrants who enter the country illegally.

 Add your comments below